Beam Me Up: Testing the Infinity X1’s 5,000-Lumen Powerhouse

 The button cycling through High → Medium → Low is intuitive.
 There’s also a heat-lock safety that cuts power when overheating, and a tail-cap power-lock prevents accidental turn-ons during storage.

-Placeholder: Beam shot comparison (flood vs. spot)
+Beam shot comparison (flood vs. spot)

 Specs at a Glance